Biplob68/Courier-Management-System/README.md

 # Feature of courier management system
 ⦁	Provides the searching facilities based on various factors.
 Such as Track Id, date of receiving and time.
-⦁	Courier management system also manage the track id details online for date details, receiving details, product details ⦁	It tracks all the information of Track id, date of receiving and time etc.
+⦁	Courier management system also manage the track id details online for date details, receiving details, product details.
+⦁	It tracks all the information of Track id, date of receiving and time etc.
 ⦁	Manage the information of delivery.
 ⦁	Shows the information and description of the customers.